jeguglie/MatchApp/README.md

 - Age
 - Online
 - 10000 interests are filled in database
-You can test the app [here](https://matchappli.herokuapp.com) You can use three pre-filled profiles :
-user1@gmail.com - user2@gmail.com with password 345102.jJ

 ## Generate with Faker
 `http://localhost:5000/api/faker`   (waiting time ~ 1min30, you can view progress in terminal)